0xbase-Corp/template_svc/README.md

-# portfolio_svc
+# template_svc

 This repositry is a written in Golang

-The Portfolio Backend service is responsible for handling all the requests made by **portfolio_ui** service.
+The template Backend service is responsible for handling all the requests made by **template_ui** service.

 ## How to Run